deephdc/deep-releases/source/releases/genesis/a4c-deep.rst

-- With this approach, the user can visually compose complex applications that involve, for example, the dynamic deployment of a container orchestration platform on an IaaS Cloud site that executes a highly-available Docker-based application to facilitate appication delivery.
+- With this approach, the user can visually compose complex applications that involve, for example, the dynamic deployment of a container orchestration platform on an IaaS Cloud site that executes a highly-available Docker-based application to facilitate application delivery.

 - The users can also deploy an Apache Mesos cluster with GPU